pubflow/native-payments/docs/database-schema.md

     completed_at TIMESTAMP,
-    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE SET NULL, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE SET NULL, FOREIGN KEY (billing_address_id) REFERENCES addresses(id) ON DELETE SET NULL, FOREIGN KEY (shipping_address_id) REFERENCES addresses(id) ON DELETE SET NULL, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL) -- Must belong to either a user or organization );
+    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE SET NULL, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE SET NULL, FOREIGN KEY (customer_id) REFERENCES provider_customers(id) ON DELETE SET NULL, FOREIGN KEY (billing_address_id) REFERENCES addresses(id) ON DELETE SET NULL, FOREIGN KEY (shipping_address_id) REFERENCES addresses(id) ON DELETE SET NULL, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL OR customer_id IS NOT NULL OR is_guest_order = true) -- Must belong to a user, organization, customer, or be an anonymous guest order
+);

 CREATE TABLE order_items (